wendyverdonk93/docs/content/tools/recurring-payments/about-recurring-payments.md

 - During the checkout process and/or in your general terms and conditions which the customer must agree to before checkout.
 - Before each transaction.

-## Activating recurring payments
-Contact the Risk Team to enable recurring payments in your MultiSafepay Control.

 ## Terminology

 | Term    | Description  |